aureliusenterprise/pyflink-dev/README.md

 flink-run examples/word_count.py
 ```

-### Debugging a Flink Task
+### Debugging a Flink Job

-To debug a running Flink job running on the job manager, use the following command:
+Debugging a live Flink job is straightforward with the use of the `flink-debug` command.

+#### Initiating Debug Mode

+To start debugging, execute the following command in your terminal:

 ```bash
 flink-debug <optional_task_id>